-Natural Controls to Keep Caterpillars Away from the Garden
+Natural Controls to Keep Caterpillars Away

 Swallowtail Butterfly Caterpillars

-Favourite foliage for these caterpillars include dill, parsley, fennel, cilantro, carrot, and parsnip.
-You can recognise these insects by their white and yellow stripes, and their fat, bright green bodies.
+You’ll often find them on dill, parsley, fennel, coriander, carrot and parsnip.
 Do not kill them.
-It’s advised that you handpick these caterpillars and move them to a patch of Queen Anne’s lace (a.k.a wild carrot, it’s a wildflower herb) or to another location away from the garden.
+It’s advised that you handpick these caterpillars off the plant and move them to a patch of Queen Anne’s lace (wild carrot, it’s a wildflower herb) or to another location away from the garden.